dzmytry/web3-ebakus/README.md

 The `ctrlWorkForTransactionState` and `callback` parameters are optional.

-> IMPORTANT: `ctrlWorkForTransactionState` is not supported in **node.js**, where the function signature accepts only 3 parameters instead of 4.

 - `ctrlWorkForTransactionState`: this is an object that will be populated with some useful methods when passed.

   - `isRunning()`: state of worker